Kinds of Phonetic Picture - Writings update: 12.1.06

 Optical Quality and Word Length

-system, more signs than other kinds of phonetic writing.
-That's why they
+more signs than other kinds of writings.
+That's why they allow,

 more compact, quicker writable.
 But an ideogram must not become